esentri/domainlifecycles/readme_builder_pattern.md

 * `DomainBuilderConfiguration` to provide the custom builder configuration.

-Further information, on how to implement the classes above, can be found by examining the default inner builder class implementation located in the package `nitrox.dlc.builder.innerclass` alongside with the provided documentation.
+Further information, on how to implement the classes above, can be found by examining the default inner builder class implementation located in the package `io.domainlifecycles.builder.innerclass` alongside with the provided documentation.